julzaza/wildwitchherbs/_posts/2025-07-02-balkan-witches.md

 In much of Europe, witchcraft meant heresy.
 In the Balkans, it meant responsibility.

-However, not everywhere was so fortunate—see how persecution unfolded in **[A Brief History of Balkan Witch Trials](/balkan-witch-trials/)**.
+However, not everywhere was so fortunate: see how persecution unfolded in **[A Brief History of Balkan Witch Trials](/balkan-witch-trials/)**.

 ---

 ### Witchcraft of the Commons, Not the Court

-In Western Europe, witches were often portrayed as **threats to Church or State — defiant women, wise men, midwives, herbalists**… anyone who didn’t fit into the control structure.
-The Inquisition labeled them heretics.
+In Western Europe, witches were often portrayed as **threats to Church or State: defiant women, wise men, midwives, herbalists**.
+Anyone who didn’t fit into the control structure, the Inquisition labeled them heretics.

 But in the Balkans, witches weren’t so easily scapegoated.
 Here, the line between **folk healer**, **village elder**, and **witch** blurred.